tdkehoe/Angular-Data-Transfer/README.md

 I refactored my project again, using `@Input` to share data from parent to child components and `@Output` to share data from child to parent components.
 This is the `best practices` way to share data between components in Angular but there's plenty of complexity and more than a few pitfalls.
 This tutorial aims to make this help you aaoid headaches.

+## The Basics

+Angular has four ways to transfer data between components.

+* The `@Input()` decorator transfers data from a parent component to a child component.
+* The `@Output()` decorator transfers data from a child component to a parent component.
+* The `@ViewChild()` decorator enables a parent component to see a value in a child component.
+* Data can be transferred between unrelated components via services.
+This includes the new Signals method.

 ### Parent and child components

 Angular passes data between components via the HTML files.
 This might seem odd, as data is handled and transformed in the controllers.
 Angular makes us forget that the web is ultimately HTML code.